NINAnor/sscd/README.md

   - Quick check: e.g. for the focus detector, the path to the directory comprising its weights MUST be `SSCD/data/yoloV3_checkpoints/focus_detector`

-  - That's it: installation (probably) done!
+  - That's it: installation (hopefully) done!

 ## How to run SSCD